LTSI-U1099/urinary-OARs-segmentation-nnUNet/README.md

 - RTstruct contours to NIfTI masks:

-Convert RTstruc to NIfTI using [dcm2niix](https://github.com/rordenlab/dcm2niix?tab=readme-ov-file) To prepare the dataset, the RTstruc DICOM must be converted to NIfTI format.
-This can be done using the dcm2niix tool.
+Convert RTstruc contours to NIfTI masks using [dcm2niix](https://github.com/rordenlab/dcm2niix?tab=readme-ov-file).
+To prepare the dataset, the RTstruc DICOM must be converted to NIfTI format.
+This can be done using the [dcm2niix](https://github.com/rordenlab/dcm2niix?tab=readme-ov-file) tool.
 Below is an example command:
 ```

 dcm2niix.exe -o "C:\output_folder" -f "%p_%s" -z y "C:\input_folder"

 ```
 We used a Python script that leverages the [dcm2niix Python library](https://pypi.org/project/dcm2niix/) to convert RTstruct files into NIfTI format.
-Below is an example command:
+Below is an example script:

 ```